Former doctoral researcher

 Bolzano-Bozen: A Linguistic Ethnography

-By paying close attention to the context – in which speakers interact and language discourse takes place – I seek to understand how higher order discourses (such as social, legal, economic and political frameworks) impact on the daily lives of bilingual German-Italian speakers.
+By paying close attention to the context – in which speakers interact and language discourse takes place – I sought to understand how higher order discourses (such as social, legal, economic and political frameworks) impact on the daily lives of bilingual German-Italian speakers.

-My principal data are derived from:
+My principal data was derived from:

 - Participant observations and semi-structured interviews with a parents’ association that seeks to promote bilingual education and recognition for people from more than one cultural background;

 - Examining public discourse, especially through print media;

 - An exploration of the discourses in place in the semiotic environment.